metagenlab/zAMP/docs/_build/html/_sources/pages/setup.rst.txt

     git clone https://github.com/metagenlab/microbiome16S_pipeline.git --recursive

 ..
-Hint:: Please note the path of the directory in which you cloned RSP4ABM since you will need it to execute the pipeline.
+Hint:: Please take note of the path of the directory in which you cloned RSP4ABM.
+You will need it to execute the pipeline.